jinyus/dart_beacon/Readme.md

 ### myWritable.wrap(anyBeacon):

-Wraps an existing beacon and comsumes its values
+Wraps an existing beacon and consumes its values

 Supply a (`then`) function to customize how the emitted values are processed.